goerlitzer/book-collection/README.md

 # WP Book Collection #

-A book collection for collecting books, comics or similar, with separate listing of authors and genres.
+A plugin for collecting books, comics or similar, with separate listing of authors and genres.

 ## Up Comming Features ##